maxinedeandrade/maxinedeandrade/README.md

   - I contribute to [omnicloud.sh](https://omnicloud.sh), an innovative approach to running distributed cloud applications at scale.

   - As leisure, I work on my side project [catk](https://github.com/meowesque/catk), an analysis framework for C as well as its frontend [cfront](https://github.com/meowesque/cfront).

+  - Ask me about compiler design, programming language theory, formal verification, and Haskell or Rust programming.